 Primarily responsible for the poor calculations that led to the leaning of the tower of Pisa, Midge Wordsley was banished from her vocation shortly after breaking away from the suffocating mentorship of Leonardo da Vinci.
 She has since worked outside the confines of traditional architecture.
 However, presently unable in these parlous times to obtain clients, Midge currently spends her days smoking cigars and writing embittered blog posts.

-Midge Wordsley singlehandedly built the Eiffel Tower in 1986.
+Midge Wordsley designed and built the Eiffel Tower in 1987.